 SMALL GROUP SUPPLEMENTS apply which depend on the total number of people booked:

 2 riders in group: $1,043.75

 SINGLE SUPPLEMENT $431.25 (refunded if we find you a sharer)

 PAYABLE LOCALLY Tips; drinks; meals in Quito other than breakfast

 NEAREST AIRPORT Quito

-TRANSFERS Transfers from Quito airport to Quito city are £26.43 each way per vehicle.
-The transfer from Quito to the start of the ride departs early morning so you will need to arrive in Quito at least the day before the start of the ride.
+TRANSFERS Transfers from Quito airport to Quito city are c. $44.44 and from Quito airport to an airport hotel are c. $22.22 each way per vehicle.
+On Day 1 the transfer to the start of the ride departs early morning so you will need to arrive in Quito at least the day before the start of the ride.